 • Location of the user (Urban, Semi-urban, Rural)

-In our example this mobile operator, which has 35 million customers, benefits mostly from past behavior of its customer.
+In our example this mobile operator, which has 35 million customers, benefits mostly from past behaviour of its customer.

 This is harder than segmenting with respect to age or revenue.
-Since “behavior” consists of many other parameter and is not easy to see.
+Since “behaviour” consists of many other parameter and is not easy to see.

 So, the segments are:

 To understand these segments we should be familiar with some telecom terminology.